-Under the kiddie tax rules, “net unearned income” is the portion of the child’s adjusted gross income that is not attributable to earned income.
-Net unearned income is calculated by different methods based on whether the child has any earned income and whether they itemize their deductions.
+How you calculate net unearned income is based on whether the child has any earned income and whether they itemize their deductions.
+Under the kiddie tax rules, net unearned income is the portion of the child’s adjusted gross income that is not attributable to earned income.
 A child's net unearned income can't be more than the child's taxable income.

 How do you calculate allocable parental tax?

-The “allocable parental tax” is calculated first by determining the tax that would be imposed on the parent's taxable income without regard to the kiddie tax rules.
+You calculate allocable parental tax by determining the tax that would be imposed on the parent's taxable income without regard to the kiddie tax rules.
 This hypothetical amount is then subtracted from the tax that would have been imposed on the parent's taxable income if the parent included the net unearned income of all that parent's children who are subject to the kiddie tax rules.

 How is kiddie tax reported?

-Kiddie tax is reported on Form 8615 (Tax for Certain Children Who Have Unearned Income), which is attached to the child’s Form 1040.
+Parents report kiddie tax on Form 8615 — “Tax for Certain Children Who Have Unearned Income” — which is attached to the child’s Form 1040.
 The parent's taxpayer identification number (TIN) must be included on the child's return, and the parent must provide the number to the child.
-If a child can't get the required information from a parent, the child (or legal representative) can request the necessary information from the IRS.
+If a child can't get the required information from a parent, the child — or legal representative — can request the necessary information from the IRS.

 How do you avoid kiddie tax?

-A child can avoid the kiddie tax rules when the age, income, or support test (if applicable) is not met during the tax year.
+You can avoid kiddie tax when the age, income, or support test — if applicable — is not met during the tax year.
 Reducing or eliminating a child's investment income by shifting to tax-free investments can minimize the impact of the kiddie tax or allow a child to avoid the kiddie tax rules.